Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/MissingTypeEventArgs.md

 [EventArgs]()

-Event arguments for the MissingType event.These event arguments will be fired.
+Event arguments for the MissingType event.
+These event arguments will be fired.
 To resolve a type, set either the ImplementingInstance or ImplementingType.
 If both are filled, the instance will be used.